Lord Turnbull ruled on Wednesday that so called Indy campers are no longer allowed to hold a permanent vigil outside the Edinburgh based legislature.

 Lord Turnbull said that available evidence showed that the campers had damaged ground at the parliament by parking vehicles there.

-The Scottish Parliamentary Corporate Body now has the legal authority to proceed against the campers.
+The Scottish Parliamentary Corporate Body now have the legal authority to proceed against the campers.